gregdan3/gregdan3.github.io/pages/toki-pona/sona/e.md

 </details>

+<details><summary> A note about multiple "li" and multiple "e" </summary>

-There is some room for experimentation though!
+There is some room for experimentation!
 The above statement can be understood similarly with a relaxed grammar:

 > [jan li jaki li telo e lipu]{.tokipona}

-_Technically_ the first predicate does not connect to the object, because another predicate interrupts it.
-But this will probably be understood the same!
+The first predicate does not connect to the object because another predicate interrupts it.
+Despite that, this sentence can be understood the same as the above one.

+That is, can be.
+It could be understood as "This person is gross, and washes the book."

+If somebody doesn't understand you, try restating yourself.
+Using more words to be more specific is always helpful!

 </details>